austinsprawls/archimydes-react/README.md

 5. I assume an Admin can review an individual user story multiple times (i.e. Accept -> Reject -> Accept the same user story)

+6. I assume for this iteration the auth token does not yet need to be stored in a secure HTTP-Only Cookie.
+For the sake of speed, I simply used browser local storage for now.

 ##  FULL create-react-app README DOCUMENTATION FOLLOWS BELOW

 In the project directory, you can run: